Skip to content

 Layered defense strategy

-Layer 2: Physical positioning Stand between the conveyor belt entrance and your base spots.
-The 4-second walk from belt to your top earner gives you the window to react.
+Stand between the conveyor belt entrance and your base spots.
+The 4-second walk from the belt to your top earner is your reaction window — that gap is what lets you intercept a thief before they can grab anything important.

 GearEffectCost